Thinking about transferring colleges mid-year?

 Make a plan right now.
 The earlier you start planning your transfer, the better.
 While it may seem ridiculous, the best time to plan your transfer is before you register for classes at your first college.
 Obviously this is not generally possible, but bear in mind that current course choice impacts transfer credits and timing.

 While it may seem overwhelming, know that transferring is entirely possible with good planning and good reason.
-While transferring colleges mid-year may not be the ideal solution, it is still possible — and if it is not advisable, a transfer after a full year can often be an even better solution.
-As the old saying goes, forewarned is forearmed, so your best bet is to gather all of the information you possibly can and be flexible enough to adjust along the way.
+While transferring colleges mid-year may not be the ideal solution, it is still possible.
+And if it is not advisable, a transfer after a full year can often be an even better solution.
+Your best bet is to gather all of the information you possibly can.
+Be flexible enough to adjust along the way.

 Having roommate trouble?
 Try the tips in our College Roommate Checkup Time article.